Erdragh/AstralBot/README.md

-**DISCLAIMER**: Much of the below stated is not yet implemented.
-Don't use this project yet, it's still very much WIP.

 # AstralBot
 [![build workflow](https://img.shields.io/github/actions/workflow/status/Erdragh/AstralBot/build.yml?style=for-the-badge)](https://github.com/Erdragh/AstralBot/actions/workflows/build.yml)
 [![License](https://img.shields.io/github/license/Juuxel/Adorn.svg?style=for-the-badge)](LICENSE)
 ![Environment](https://img.shields.io/badge/environment-server-4caf50?style=for-the-badge)

 This is a Minecraft mod and Discord Bot in one package.
-Initially made for the [Create: Astral](https://www.curseforge.com/minecraft/modpacks/create-astral)
+It's intended for the [Create: Astral](https://www.curseforge.com/minecraft/modpacks/create-astral)
+Modpack's official server, but it's implemented cross-platform to be usable by others too.
-Modpack, the goal is to be easy-to-use and accessible for non-technical server admins, while allowing true complexity for power users.
+The goal is to be easy-to-use and accessible for non-technical server admins, while allowing true complexity for power users.

 ## Features
+These features are the core of what this bot will do.
+See [the Status section](#status) to see how much is already implemented.
 - Discord and Minecraft account linking, optionally requiring this to be whitelisted
 - Discord and Minecraft chat synchronization
 - FAQ commands using Markdown files without needing to restart the server